-BIG LAKE, MINN.-C. M. Thompson writes.- We want the JOURNAL to come right along, for we can not do without it.
+BIG-LAKE, MINN.-C. M. Thompson writes.-We want the Journal to come right along, for we can not do without it.
 It comes regularly each Monday morning, and always brings something new, which feeds the soul and elevates the mind.
-We feel grateful to you for the noble stand that you have taken in sputting down fraud, wherever you find it.
-We have one daughter who is a test. you find it.
+We feel grateful to you for the noble stand that you have taken in sputting down fraud; wherever you find it.
 We have one daughter who is a test medium.
 Our spirit friends manifest themselves to us in different ways, and almost daily we hear them, feel them, and see them, and thanks be to our angel friends we know that the spirit does not die nor sleep in the grave.
+BIG-LAKE, MINN .- C. M. Thompson writes .-

-ALBION, MICH.-N. A. A. writes.-The Spirit ALBION, MICH.-N. A. A. writes.-The Spiritual and liberal element is protty strong here, but we labor under a great disadvantage in not having e place of our for public speaking.
+ALBION, MICH.-N. A. A. writes.-The Spiritual and liberal element is pretty strong here, but we labor under a great disadvantage in not having a place of our for public speaking.
 About two years ago we were better provided for.
-The disciples built's new house and were begging money to pay for the same.
+The disciples built a new house and were begging money to pay for the same.
+Of course you know that at such a time a Spiritualist nor Liberalist's money is as good as applicable. to pay for the same.
 Of course you know that at such a time a Spiritualist's or Liberalist's money is as good as anybody's.
 So one of our best liberal thinking men put in a good sum with this promise, that he could have the use of the house when not occupied by themselves, which they agreed to.
-Now this past fall and winter we have been testing their honesty, which proves to be a very poor ing their honesty, which proves to be a very poor article.
-Lest fail we made arrangements with Bro.
+Now this past fall and winter we have been testing their honesty, which proves to be a very poor article.
+Last, fail we made arrangements with Bro.
 A. J. Fishback for a course of lectures and made all necessary arrangements with the elders of the church.
 Bro.
-F. a first lecture was a very good one, but he told some anecdotes, and among good one, but he told some anecdotes, and among them one concerning a Methodist and Universalist.
+F.'s first lecture was a very good one, but he told some anecdotes, and among them one concerning a Methodist and Universalist.
 After the lecture a Disciple minister; (not then but soon after located on the charge) took it up for the Methodists, and wanted to have the doors locked.
-This, however, he failed in doing, and called down the jeers of the people, for his love of so sudden growth for the Methodists.
+This, however, he failed in doing, and called down the jeers of the people; for his love of so sudden growth for the Methodists.
 Last week we had Mrs. Morse, one of State Missionaries to speak to us.
 We made arrangements as before for her to have the church.
-And after everything was settled, and full consent obtained, the aferesaid preacher, said if they did not go back on their word, he would not enter their pulpit again.
+And after everything was settled, and full consent obtained, the aforesaid preacher, said if they did not go back on their word, he would not enter their pulpit again.
 Mrs. Morse is a good, true and noble woman doing the work of angels.